4mazom8383/MM-LOGO-DESIGN/README.md

 The idea is to create a chromatic balance between the two colors categories and most importantly to make the letters combination clear and significant to the viewer.

 <div align="center"><img width="840" height="1600" src="imgs/section1.jpg"></div>
 <h1 align="center"> Main LOGO</h1>

-Big emphasis has been placed on the logo icon in order to come up with a well-balanced and adjusted logo.
+A big emphasis has been placed on the logo icon in order to come up with a well-balanced and adjusted logo.
 And most importantly, to be able to present this particular logo in various scenarios.

-The following list contain:
+The following list contains:
 * Logo symbol
 * The logo symbol with all the grid adjustments
 * The final sketching draft of the logo symbol